 It’s all in the flange.

 You might have used a toilet plunger that has a solid rubber piece attached inside the cup.
 That’s the flange.
-Flanges can take a few different shapes, but they all have the same function: sealing the end of the drainpipe in order to more effectively apply force to the blockage.
+Flanges can take a few different shapes, but they all have the same function: sealing the end of the drainpipe in order to apply force to the blockage more effectively.

-It also keeps the plunger from turning inside out and filling up with toilet water.
-If you’ve ever had that problem with a toilet plunger — that every few thrusts, you had to turn it right-side out again, splashing dirty water everywhere in the process, then congratulations: you were actually using a sink plunger.
+It also keeps the plunger from turning inside out and filling with toilet water.
+If you’ve ever had a problem with a toilet plunger where, every few thrusts, you had to turn it right-side out again, splashing dirty water everywhere in the process, congratulations; you were actually using a sink plunger.

 Sink plungers do not have a flange.
-They’re designed to form a seal on a flat surface using suction, and need to be flexible, since not all sinks are the same shape.
-This does, however, mean that they can also be used to unclog bathtub and shower drains.
+They’re designed to form a seal on a flat surface using suction and need to be flexible since not all sinks are the same shape.
+However, this means they can also be used to unclog bathtubs and shower drains.